How Popular are GIF Images and Animations?

 Google’s WEBP format actually supports animation.
 Animated WEBP is supported from Chrome version 32, and Opera 19.

-The latests releases of Safari actually support files with video mime type to be referenced in regular image tags.
+The latest releases of Safari actually support files with video mime type to be referenced in regular image tags.
 For example:

 This IMG tag will play the video inline as if it was a GIF.

-The average size of a WEBP images is slightly higher than a MP4 video.
+The average size of a WEBP image is slightly higher than an MP4 video.
 But if we look at the median, we see that WEBP is slightly more efficient.

 This is where we see the difference between a codec made for images and one made for video.
-MP4 is more efficient for the large, movie like GIF files with many frames, while WEBP is more efficient in the realm of classic GIF use cases.
-Still, both are excellent alternatives to GIF that will speed up your site or newsletter significantly.
+MP4 is more efficient for large, movie-like GIF files with many frames, while WEBP is more efficient for classic GIF use cases.
+Still, both are excellent alternatives to GIFs, that will speed up your site or newsletter significantly.

 As mentioned, GIF is an image format with many valid use cases.
-In some cases GIF is still the best format.
-Typically this is the case when the image is small, transparent hand has a limited amount of colors and animation.
+In some cases, GIF is still the best format.
+Typically this is the case when the image is small, transparent, and has a limited amount of colors and animation.
 Still, if the use case is perfect, it requires some crafting to make it optimal.
 In the long run, ImageEngine is the best tool for the job.

 Of course, ImageEngine analyzes both the GIF and the device capabilities before an optimization strategy is chosen.
 For example, if the image has transparency, the image will not be converted to MP4 even if the device supports it, simply because the MP4 format does not offer transparency.
-Moreover, ImageEngine also has advanced logic to assess what the best optimization strategy is; to optimize the original GIF or to convert it to MP4 or WEBP.
-All with visual quality versus file size in mind.
+Moreover, ImageEngine also has advanced logic to assess what the best optimization strategy is: to optimize the original GIF or to convert it to MP4 or WEBP.
+All of these automated decisions are made with visual quality versus file size in mind.

-All in all, now that both the iOS camp and Android camp offer good alternatives to GIFS, there is no reason not to dig up the nice animations from the ´90s from the bottom of your drawer and put them on your website (if it has purpose, that is).
-ImageEngine is up for the job, and will make your site ready for the future.
+All in all, now that both the iOS camp and Android camp offer good alternatives to GIFs, there is no reason not to dig up the animations from the ´90s from the bottom of your drawer and put them on your website (well, maybe not all of them – some are definitely passed their use-by date).
+ImageEngine can help you incorporate a bit of the past, and will make your site ready for the future.